Adipa-G/aws-experiments/dotnetcore-docker-api-code-pipeline-example/Readme.md

 * A new stak named `fargate-api-stack` will appear (check Services -> Cloud Formation)
 * When you open the new stack and view the `Oputputs` section, there is the URL for the new API
 * Test the API endpoint in the browser and it'll result in `Hello World`.
 Further you can test <URL for the new API>/api/health endpoint to see the controller method being executed.

+## Variations

+There are multiple templates for the fargate cluser, and you can select which template to be used by updating the file codepipeline/pipeline-stack.yaml

+* cloudformationtemplates\template.yaml creates the ECS cluster in a public subnet
+* cloudformationtemplates\template-private-subnet.yaml creates ECS cluster in a private subnet.

 ## References